Diamond Head Vista

 No analysis available

-I looked for wording such as mandatory participation, required rental program, or cannot opt out, but found none.
-The remarks also do not suggest any hotel pool structure, so mandatory participation is not supported.
+I looked for wording indicating mandatory hotel-pool participation, required rental program membership, or inability to opt out, but found nothing.
+The remarks also do not suggest any hotel pool arrangement at all.

 No analysis available